packetized/packetized.github.io/cv.md

   * Work with development engineers to design, build, and validate tools to be used by Operations Engineering and Site Reliability to ensure 24x7 reliability of the Salesforce.com customer-facing network
   * Integrate existing tools, both closed and open source, to extend visibility into network-related probems, lowering mean time to repair
   * Plan and test hardware & software upgrades intended for production data center network equipment, focusing on continuous uptime
+  * Test and validate internally developed monitoring software using continuous integration methodology and automation best practices
   * Perform proof-of-concept evaluations and deliver implementation plans for monitoring & management tools, specifically to improve fault awareness, event correlation, and rapid repair on our global transport network
   * Design monitoring systems to cover a wide variety of platforms – Juniper, Cisco, Force10, F5, Palo Alto Networks, Silver Peak Systems